cakephp/docs/en/controllers/components/request-handling.rst

 .. php:class:: RequestHandlerComponent(ComponentCollection $collection, array $config = [])

 The Request Handler component is used in CakePHP to obtain additional information about the HTTP requests that are made to your applications.
-You can use it to inform your controllers about AJAX as well as gain additional insight into content types that the client accepts and automatically changes to the appropriate layout when file extensions are enabled.
+You can use it to see what content types clients prefer, automatcally parse request input, define how content types map to view classes or template paths.

-By default RequestHandler will automatically detect AJAX requests based on the HTTP-X-Requested-With header that many JavaScript libraries use.
-When used in conjunction with :php:meth:`Cake\\Routing\\Router::extensions()`, RequestHandler will automatically switch the layout and template files to those that match the requested type.
+By default RequestHandler will automatically detect AJAX requests based on the ``X-Requested-With`` HTTP header that many JavaScript libraries use.
+When used in conjunction with :php:meth:`Cake\\Routing\\Router::extensions()`, RequestHandler will automatically switch the layout and template files to those that match non-HTML media types.
 Furthermore, if a helper with the same name as the requested extension exists, it will be added to the Controllers Helper array.
-Lastly, if XML/JSON data is POST'ed to your Controllers, it will be parsed into an array which is assigned to ``$this->request->data``, and can then be saved as model data.
+Lastly, if XML/JSON data is POST'ed to your Controllers, it will be parsed into an array which is assigned to ``$this->request->data``, and can then be accessed as you would standard POST data.
 In order to make use of RequestHandler it must be included in your ``initialize()`` method::

     class WidgetsController extends AppController
     {
         public function initialize()
         {
             parent::initialize();